New here? Start here.

 This is where the meaning of fitness begins to rearrange itself.

 Not as a decision.
 Not even as a realisation.
-Just gradually.

 Strength becomes less about lifting heavier and more about maintaining the ability to lift at all.
 Mobility becomes less about flexibility routines and more about whether movement feels restricted.
 Stability shows up in small, everyday moments—standing, turning, reacting.